Sexual assault, exploitation, and harassment

 - A student repeatedly follows an instructor around campus and sends sexually explicit text messages, emails, or voicemails.

-- Students in a residence hall repeatedly draw sexually explicit graffiti on the whiteboard on another student’s door.
+- Students in a residence hall repeatedly draw sexually explicit graffiti on the whiteboard of another student’s door.

-A pattern of conduct directed at someone that would cause them to fear for their own safety or the safety of others or suffer substantial emotional distress, including causing a person to alter their daily activities.
-This can include repeatedly following, approaching, contacting, placing under surveillance, or making any form of communication with another person, a member of that person's immediate family, or someone with whom that person has or has had a continuing relationship.
+A course of conduct directed at someone that would cause them to fear for their own safety or the safety of others or suffer substantial emotional distress.
+This conduct can include repeatedly following, approaching, contacting, watching, or making any form of communication with a person directly or through indirect contact (i.e. friends, family, electronically, social media, etc.).